 The intellectual formation described above and the efforts of the Career Pathways Program unfold in a larger context at the college.
 This context is suggested through five plaques at the entrance to our primary administrative building on campus.
 The mission statement of the college is found on one followed by four others, featuring a key verb: “Educate,” “Equip,” “Connect,” and “Launch.”

-Northeast Catholic College educates our students intellectually and spiritually through a Great Books curriculum that is animated by the fundamental questions that shape human life and the Catholic intellectual tradition.
+Magdalen College educates our students intellectually and spiritually through a Great Books curriculum that is animated by the fundamental questions that shape human life and the Catholic intellectual tradition.

 Through Socratic seminars our students probe the foundations of the spiritual, natural, and cultural order, engaging the great thinkers, ideas, and texts that have shaped our world at the deepest level.
 Through this curriculum we form our students in a worldview that is oriented toward sacramental discipleship.
 Ultimately, our students establish the foundations upon which they will learn to live life well.